 Dubrovnik needs no special introduction or further persuasion because it is one of the most popular cities in the world.
 If you’re not staying in Dubrovnik then you might as well profit from its vicinity to Split and visit it in 24 hours.
 Climb the walls and see the city from above, visit Lovrjenac fortress, Sponza and Rector’s palace or enjoy a boat ride to the island of Lokrum just opposite of Dubrovnik.
 Dubrovnik can be reached from Split in just several hours and you will have some time in one day just to get the feeling of its majestic history, so make sure you give it more time in the future.
 Dubrovnik is definitely worth the praise, but Split is equally beautiful and perhaps more thrilling.

 There are many alternative things to do in Split, but if by alternative things you mean adventure sports – then Omis is the place to go.
-Rock climbing, rafting, kayaking, hiking, zip-lining, trail running or off road cycling – those are just some of the things you can do in 24 hours in Omis near Split.
-Another unusual thing which makes Omis so special is its famous a cappella festival in July.
+Rock climbing, rafting, kayaking, hiking, zip-lining, trail running, or off-road cycling – those are just some of the things you can do in 24 hours in Omis near Split.
+Another unusual thing that makes Omis so special is it’s famous a cappella festival in July.
 Omis and its surroundings have unique sandy beaches perfect for small children or beach volleyball and badminton.
 Other free things to do in Omis near Split include an opportunity to swim at the mouth of river Cetina and the Adriatic Sea at the same time.